Souvik-0612/Bridge/system_notes.md

 ## No-Trump Openings
 ### 1NT opening
 - Standard Stayman and Transfers: not in note.
-- Weak stayman (*not Garbage Stayman*): 1NT- 2!c-2!d/2!h/2!s: Bad hand, shortness in clubs, willingness to play in any other suit.
+- Weak Stayman (*not Garbage Stayman*): 1NT- 2!c-2!d/2!h/2!s: Bad hand, shortness in clubs, willingness to play in any other suit.
 - Garbage Stayman: Weak hand, 4-4 in majors or better.
 Would play *any major*
         - 1N-2!c-2!h-P
         - 1N-2!c-2!s-P